reitcircles-labs/cportal-docs/docs/see-nft-data.md

 title: Accessing the NFT Data
 ---

-Once your real estate asset has been successfully minted as an NFT on the ReitCircles portal, you can view detailed data about your NFT directly from your profile.
-This section will guide you through the steps to access and interpret your NFT data.
+The NFT minting process involves converting realestate assets into NFTs and listing them on the ReitCircles marketplace.
+To mint your assets as NFTs on the portal, you need to ensure that all your documents have been submitted for review and have been reviewed.

 ### Step 1: Navigate to Your Profile